maltesie/bridge2/README.md

 This is a standalone version of Bridge2.
 It is written in Python3 (3.7+) and Qt5 and depends on Qt5 (5.14.1+) and the python packages MDAnalysis (0.19.2+) and PySide2 (5.14.1+).
-After installing  the dependencies you can use the setup script to create a virtual environment with the  necessary python packages in your bridge folder.
+After installing  the dependencies you can use the bridge script to create a virtual environment with the  necessary python packages in your bridge folder and launch bridge.

 #### IMPORTANT: Deactivate any other virtual environment or conda environment before the installation and before running bridge.